 At Fethiye Times we receive lots of messages from readers sharing their experiences and love of Fethiye with us.
 In March this year we received a very excited message from Yuriy and Lena, a couple from the Ukraine, who were planning a trip to Fethiye.

-Yuriy and Helen had such an amazing time they wanted to share their visit with us.
+Yuriy and Lena had such an amazing time they wanted to share their visit with us.

 A message from a reader